Photo by Jordan Belson.

-- A water bowl (for basking, big enough to fit your snake)
+- A bowl (for basking, big enough to fit your snake)

 - Lighting product

 This is the part that you’re probably dreading the most.
-We’ve all seen viral videos of pythons basking in the sun after eating large animals such as raccoons or ever deer.
+We’ve all seen viral videos of pythons basking in the sun after eating large animals, such as raccoons or ever deer.
 But don’t worry, your snake won’t be eating anything quite that large.
-While the size of your snake will determine it’s diet, most “starter” snakes are young and thus small.
-Meaning that you can put off the large food item dites for awhile.
+While the size of your snake will determine its diet, most “starter” snakes are young and thus small.
+Meaning that you can put off the large food items for a while.

-Since they can’t chew, the jaw bones of snakes are loosely joined to allow them to swallow large prey that they digest whole.
-So no meal prep for you!
+Since they can’t chew, the jaw bones of snakes are loosely joined to allow them to swallow large prey, that they then digest whole.
+So, no meal prep for you!
 Being generalist feeders, most snakes eat rodents, fish, amphibians, birds, mammals, frogs, insects, and more.
-Some snakes require special diets, such as the American snail-eater which removes snails from their shells with specially modified jaws.
+Some snakes require special diets, such as the American snail-eater, which removes snails from their shells with specially modified jaws.
 However, a frozen rat or mouse will most likely be the perfect well-balanced meal for your child’s new pet snake.
 Luckily, this form of food comes frozen and can be purchased at most large pet stores.

 If your child is set on asking for a snake this holiday season, there’s a bit of work that needs to take place before your new slithery family member arrives.
 The first is to decide which type of snake is right for your family.
 Some snakes that often come recommended as “starter snakes” include corn snakes, kingsnakes, milk snakes, and ball pythons.
 Species that are usually not recommended for first-time snake owners include boa constrictors, Burmese pythons, tree boas or pythons, water snakes, and green snakes.